learnbyexample/learn_gnugrep_ripgrep/gnu_grep.md

 par value
 ```

-Another useful option is `-x` which will display a line only if entire line satisfies the given pattern.
+Another useful option is `-x` which will display a line only if the entire line satisfies the given pattern.

 ```bash
 $ # this matches 'my book' anywhere in the line